Bulletproof Security or Wordfence: Which Security Plugin Is Better?

 Bulletproof Security in a nutshell

 Bulletproof Security claims to provide reliable security solutions, but it is far from bulletproof.
-After testing the free version, we were disappointed to find that none of the features, including the scanner, cleaner, and login security, actually worked against malware.
+After testing the free version, we were disappointed to find that none of the features, including the malware scanner, cleaner, and login security, worked against real malware.
 We were not willing to upgrade to the pro version to find out if the firewall was any better, but the free version is definitely a bad security plugin.

-Head-to-head comparison of security features: Wordfence vs. Bulletproof Security
+Comparison of security features: Wordfence vs. Bulletproof Security

 Malware scanning